Foot Care for Older Adults: What’s Normal Aging vs. What Needs Treatment

 Senior Foot Care at Balance Foot & Ankle

 Aging brings changes to foot structure, skin, circulation, and balance that require specialized care.
-Dr. Tom Biernacki provides comprehensive geriatric foot care including nail care, diabetic foot exams, custom orthotics, and fall prevention at our Howell and Bloomfield Hills offices.
+Dr. Tom Biernacki provides comprehensive geriatric foot care including nail care, diabetic foot exams, custom orthotics, and fall prevention at our Howell and Bloomfield Township offices.

 Learn About Our Comprehensive Foot Care Services | Book Your Appointment | Call (810) 206-1402